andyresta/push-notification-socketio-php/README.md

 forever start server.js
 ```
 # want to ask me ?
-any question, can ask me with email : mail@andyresta.com
+if you want to ask me, send me mail : mail@andyresta.com